 Anyone using this prayer should of course use their own sensitive, good judgment in adapting it to be appropriate for each particular situation.
 I hope what follows is helpful.

-Prayer at the Funeral of Someone Who Committed Suicide
+Prayer at the Funeral of Someone Who Died by Suicide

 Let there be no whispering, no secrets here: